Sierra Leone: Doing business and staying in touch

 Mon-Fri 0800-1200 and 1400-1700.

-Following a permanent end to the country's debilitating civil war, Sierra Leone can now start to rebuild its shattered economy.
-With an annual per capita income of just US$881, it is one of the world's poorest countries.
-It is ranked 177th in the 2012 UN Human Development Index: in other words, it is among the worst nations in the world to live.
+Following a permanent end to the country's debilitating civil war, Sierra Leone was able to start rebuilding its shattered economy.
+With an annual per capita income of just US$1381, it is one of the world's poorest countries.
+It is ranked 181st in the 2019 UN Human Development Index.

 The agricultural and mining sectors were particularly badly hit by the fighting.
-Agriculture employs over two-thirds of the workforce who grow coffee, cocoa, palm kernels, nuts and ginger as cash crops along with rice, bananas and cassava as staples.
+Agriculture employs over two-thirds of the workforce who grow coffee, cocoa, palm oil and cashew nuts as cash crops along with rice and cassava as staples.
 The fishing industry is also important.